Is St John safe for travel?

 Crime in the US Virgin Islands

 Lets get this out of the way … the US Virgin Islands are safe for travel.
 Each year millions of tourists visit the Virgin Islands.
 The vast majority have an enjoyable stay and visit year after year.
 There are destinations in the Caribbean that pose a far greater travel risk than the USVIs.
 I’ve stayed on other islands where there were armed guards on the resort grounds.
 I’ve read and researched crime in the Region and the evidence shows that some of the most popular Caribbean destinations have higher crimes-against-tourists rates.
 That said, it is travel and you need to take steps to minimize your chances of being a victim of crime – just like you would at home.
+For weekly reports on crimes or to submit a tip – in the US Virgin Islands – you can check out CrimeStoppers VI.

 Leave your iPhone 7 on the bar and it’s not going to be there when you get back from the restroom.